Atulkumar112/Gyaan/docker.md

 In summary, virtual machines provide full system emulation, running separate operating systems, while Docker containers offer lightweight and isolated environments for running individual applications on a shared operating system.
 This makes Docker more efficient and faster to start compared to traditional virtual machines.

+### Diff b/w docker container and docker images

+#### Docker image

+- Definition: A Docker image is a read-only template that contains the application's code, runtime environment, libraries, dependencies, and everything required to run the application.

+- Purpose: It's essentially the blueprint or snapshot of your application and environment, which can be used to create containers.

+- Immutable: Images cannot be changed once they are created.
+If changes are needed, a new image must be built.

+- Stored: Images are stored in Docker's local registry or a remote registry like Docker Hub.

+- Example: ubuntu:latest or nginx:alpine are examples of pre-built images.

+#### Docker Container:

+- Definition: A Docker container is a running instance of a Docker image.
+When you run an image, it creates a container that is an executable package containing everything needed to run the software, including the image.

+- Purpose: Containers are the live environments in which your application runs.
+They are isolated, lightweight, and portable.

+- Mutable: Containers can be modified while running (e.g., changing files, configurations), but those changes do not persist in the image itself.
+When a container is stopped and removed, changes are usually lost unless they are committed to a new image.

+- Example: When you run docker run nginx, you're creating a container from the nginx image.